juanpmartinez9/water-bucket-riddle/Readme.md

 $> ./run.sh
 ```

-Note: you will need docker [docker](https://www.docker.com/) to run waterBucketRiddle app.
+Note: you will need [docker](https://www.docker.com/) to run waterBucketRiddle app.